Ossi05/Random-Youtube-Video-Player/README.md

 # Random-Youtube-Video-Player
 Play a random Youtube video from a certain channel.

 Currently if you just put your YouTube Data API v3 key to .env file it will play a random motivation video from https://www.youtube.com/@BenLionelScott channel.
-You can change the channel in config.json file
+You can change the channel in config.json file.

 # Setup